zhenv5/twisted/notes.rst

 exactly how to map the name Foo or foo or whatever is left as an exercise for the reader, but defining things with just receive seems to be a thing to do all over the place.

-Also subclassing Tube is dumb, it has the danger of becoming the new subclassing Protocol.
-Also when we get new-new-style classes in Python it will be a problem.
-Perhaps the decorator should just be @tube and it can detect whether it was given a class or a function.
-It could also make sure you overrode at least one method, and that you named things right.

 We need a QueueFount, something where you construct it with a maximum size, and then can push in a value and have it delivered onwards to its drain, or buffered if it is currently paused.
 "push" is not the same as "receive" because QueueFount's contract should be to raise an exception if too many values are provided before the drain can consume them all, something that ``receive`` should never do because ``receive`` will pause the fount if there's too much traffic.
 Raising an exception like this is a way of applying backpressure to a python program that is producing too much data rather than to a "real" data source.